itzrossyo/Birmingham-egg-milestone-project/README.md

 -   Using semantic HTML.
 -   Using descriptive alt attributes on images on the site.
--   Providing information for screen readers where there are icons used and no text - such as the review ratings for books & footer icons.
 -   Ensuring that there is a sufficient colour contrast throughout the site.
 -   Ensuring menus are accessible by marking the current page as current for screen readers.